ehlma/ABCDealWeb/README.md

 - Built-in support for authentication and access control – This is essential for implementing secure admin features and restricted content management.
 - Flexible data modeling with MongoDB – Using Mongoose allows us to store articles, inquiries, and claims in a way that adapts to varying content types.
 - Node.js strikes a good balance between performance, developer speed, and extensibility, making it a natural fit for a modern web application like this.

+Dependencies - Frontend:
+Run the following commands in "frontend/"-folder before you start:

+npm install